appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 - `borderShadow`: Represents the shadow applied to borders in the theme.
 For example, `0px 4px 6px rgba(0, 0, 0, 0.1)`.

-To improve performance and avoid unnecessary resource usage, call the function returned by `onThemeChange` (e.g., `unlisten()`) to unsubscribe from theme updates when they are no longer needed.
+If you no longer need to listen for theme changes, you can unsubscribe by calling the function as a return statement to `onThemeChange` (e.g., `unlisten()`).

 *Example:* If you want to create a button that adapts to the application's theme properties, you can use the `onThemeChange` function to dynamically apply styles like primary color, background color, border radius, and shadow.